sticmac/IWSVelib/README.md

     This runs the SOAP middleware into a ASP .Net core project (`IWSVelibCore` project) instead of a WCF one.
 The whole is run into a docker container, so it can be easily deployed.

 2. Run the `VelibClientDotNetCore` project (`VelibClientDocker` subfolder).
 It runs a client very similar to the MVP one, but tries to connect to the docker container instead of the normal WCF service.

+## "Events" extension

+1. Run the `IWSVelibEventsLib` project.
+2. Run either the:
+	i. `VelibClientEvents` project, which is a simple demonstration of a subscription to a station. ii. `VelibClient` project and subscribe to a station.